Recovery of surfaces and functions in high dimensions: sampling theory and links to neural networks: Surface recovery from samples

-The above theorem generalizes the results in \cite{zou2019sampling} to any dimension $n\ge2$.
-When $n=2$, then $\mathcal{S}$ is a planar curve.
-In this setting, if the support of $\psi$ is given by $\Lambda=k_1\times k_2$.
+In the theorem, when $n=2$, then $\mathcal{S}$ is a planar curve.
+In this setting, if the bandwidth of $\psi$ $\Lambda$ is a rectangular region with dimension $k_1\times k_2$.
 Then by this sampling theorem, we get perfect recovery with probability one, when the number of random samples on the curve exceeds $k_1\cdot k_2-1$.
 Note that the degrees of freedom in the representation \eqref{tri} is $k_1\cdot k_2-1$, when we constrain $\|\mathbf c\|_F=1$.
 This implies that if the number of samples exceed the degrees of freedom, we get perfect recovery.
 Note that these results are significantly less conservative than the ones in \cite{zou2019sampling}, which required a minimum of $(k_1+k_2)^2$ samples.
 We note that the results in \cite{zou2019sampling} were the worst case guarantees, and will guarantee the recovery of the curve from any $(k_1+k_2)^2$ samples.
 By contrasts, our current results are high probability results; there may exist a set of $N \ge k_1\cdot k_2-1$ samples from which we cannot get unique recovery.

 We note that the current work is motivated by the phase transition experiments (Fig. 5) in \cite{zou2019sampling}, which shows that one can recover the curve in most cases when the number of samples exceeds $k_1\cdot k_2-1$ rather than the conservative bound of $(k_1+k_2)^2$.
 We also note that it is not straightforward to extend the proof in \cite{zou2019sampling} to the cases beyond $n=2$.
 Specifically, we relied on Bezout's inequality in \cite{zou2019sampling}, which does not generalize easily to high dimensional cases.